Natasha Saddington MBACP Registered Counsellor

 How can counselling help?

-Central to our lives is our experience of ourselves and others’ and the relationships that we have as a result of that experience.
+Central to our lives is our experience of ourselves and others.
+The relationships that we have as a result of that experience can influence who we are and how we feel.
 We may suffer loss, trauma or any other life event that is natural to our being human, and our story is personal and unique to only us.
 Sometimes it feels impossible for that experience to be understood by anyone else.
 Counselling provides an opportunity for you to process that experience, to gain new insights and understanding, to exercise personal choice, and to potentially enable you to manage the impacts of your experience more effectively in your day to day life.

 Training, qualifications & experience